 It is possible for more than one person to simultaneously have the same duty, in which case the duty becomes shared.
 However, duties cannot be transferred.

-An Enforceable undertaking is a legally binding agreement in which a person or organisation decides to rectify a contravention of the WHS Act to improve work health and safety outcomes and performance.
+An enforceable undertaking is a legally binding agreement in which a person or organisation decides to rectify a contravention of the WHS Act to improve work health and safety outcomes and performance.
 As an alternative to prosecution, enforceable undertakings enable on-site remedies to safety breaches following an agreement between the regulator, an individual or the organisation.

 HSRs do have legal powers and particular functions which include:

-- representing workgroups on health and safety matters
+- representing work groups on health and safety matters

 - investigating complaints about health and safety

-- monitoring PCBU compliance with work health and safety laws
+- monitoring PCBU compliance with WHS laws

 - enquiring into anything that appears to pose a risk to health or safety